 Colorado soil boasts a high alkaline profile, making it well-suited to hemp cultivation.
 Farmers should aim for a soil pH level of at least 6, though target levels of between 7.0-7.5 are preferable.

 Plant Hardiness Zone(s)

 Colorado is divided into several zones, ranging from 3a to 7a, as per the latest USDA plant hardiness map for the state.
-Premium hemp flower is hardy to zones 8 to 11.
+Hemp is hardy to zones 8 to 11.
 Planting these plants at the right time will help minimize any risk of winter temperature inflicted damage or losses.